quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part19_MECHANISMS_OF_S.md

 - **Slip**: Dislocations move along specific planes (slip planes) within the crystal.
 - **Twinning**: A new crystallographic orientation is created by a sudden rotation of dislocations.

 These mechanisms involve the motion of defects in the crystal lattice.
-For example, under shear stress (\(\tau\)), slip involves the movement of dislocations on specific slip planes, while twinning results in the formation of twin boundaries where the crystal structure undergoes abrupt changes.
+For example, under shear stress ($\tau$), slip involves the movement of dislocations on specific slip planes, while twinning results in the formation of twin boundaries where the crystal structure undergoes abrupt changes.
 ```java
 // Pseudocode for modeling slip and twinning mechanisms
 public class DeformationMechanisms {